Crime and Opioid Use

 The Link Between Crime and Opioid Use

 In addition to the sale and possession of drugs being a crime, there are a number of crimes associated with Opioid use.
-For a portion of the nearly 948,000 people who report using Heroin each year in particular, crime and Opioid use are intricately linked.
-Also, Opioid-related criminal offenses can include crimes directly related to supporting an addiction (such as stealing to pay for drugs).
+For a portion of the nearly 948,000 people who report using Heroin each year in particular, crime and Opioid use are inherently linked.
+Too, Opioid-related criminal offenses includes crimes directly related to supporting one’s addiction (such as stealing to pay for drugs).
 Moreover, many people abusing Opioids lead a lifestyle that prompts them to associate with others engaged in illicit activity (including violent crimes, trafficking, and prostitution).

 With studies starting in the 1950s, researchers have demonstrated the reciprocal relationship between drugs and crime, especially and Heroin.
 This link is typically explained in three ways:

 - Opioid abuse triggers an individual to commit crimes (either due to “economic necessity” or changes in the brain caused by Opioids).

 - Involvement in criminal activity leads to Opioid abuse.

 - Opioid abuse and crime share a common foundation within the individual (i.e. the same risk factors, such as antisocial behavior or homelessness).